 Having made so much an apology of this, I find, with age and time, that many of these works hold together better than I remember.

-Surviving The World: In light of my undiagnosed autism, I was, like a trapped animal, being forced into into a smaller and smaller space by circumstance.
+Surviving The World: In light of my undiagnosed autism, I was, like a trapped animal, being forced into into smaller spaces by circumstance.

 Of immediate concern to me was whether or not I could live independently.
 I could, just barely.
 So when the dust settled, and I faintly began to grasp the difficulty of prospering, a grudge was nurtured—more so against the mediocrity of academia than against other job applicants who advantageously exploited it.
 This resentment surfaces in my comics circa 1989, and it is reasonable to assume that I re-immersed myself in this art form to deal with issues impeding my progress in the world, since I drew few confederates into my orbit.
 By 1990, my comics had moved to other topics of interest.

 Whatever barriers confronted me post-graduate school, I successfully evolved around them; and to my own personal enrichment.
 I became a comics artist because I could not find a college level teaching position.
-I probably would never have taken this creative turn had things turned out differently.
+This creative turn may never have occurred had things turned out differently.
 The same can be said of me becoming a novelist, composer, computer artist, animator, and web designer.
 I got a job in graphic art in 1990; and this exposure to computers led, eventually, to this website.

 Perhaps autism is the main reason why I have always regarded myself as an outsider.
 It is certainly true that I have never dealt with rejection well.
 Rejection, in some instances, came about due to the poor timing between my skill and my imagination, where the latter habitually preceded the former.
 Had criticism of skill been sharper in focus, I would have heeded it.
 Instead, I believed my work was rejected for its imagination, which was sometimes the case, but not always.

-The Gilded Cage of Autism: During the decade that followed graduate school, I received two artist-in-residency offers, which I turned down due to fears for which I could barely conceive.
+The Gilded Cage of Autism: During the decade that followed graduate school, two artist-in-residency offers were made to me, which I turned down due to fears that I could barely conceive.
 My paintings may be densely packed with sensory information, but I am easily overwhelmed by stimulation.
 And so, the world outside my “safe space” in Bloomington, Indiana is always a terrifying prospect.

 The first residency offer would have taken me to Tokyo, Japan.
 The influence of a friend from graduate school was responsible for this opportunity.
-(He later bought three of the four wood panel paintings featured above, plus another wood panel painting not featured.)
+(He later bought three of the four wood panel paintings featured above.)

 The second offer came a few years later from The University of Chicago, with which I had interviewed for a teaching position a month before.
 Had the Chicago offer been a teaching position, I would have swallowed my fear knowing that relocating there would have been worth the gamble.
 Artist-in-residency programs, however, are short-term arrangements, after which the artist is again looking for his next paycheck.